 Tip #1: Flying to the Hudson Valley

-If you’re not in the immediate area at the time of your visit, there are several major airports that can get you in and out of the Hudson Valley with minimal hassle.
-The airport you choose is dependent on where you plan on staying for the majority of your visit to the Hudson Valley and your budget.
+If you’re not from the immediate area, there are several major airports that can get you in and out of the Hudson Valley with minimal hassle.
+The airport you choose is dependent on where you plan on staying for the majority of your visit while in the Hudson Valley and your budget.